phirebase/quicktags-for-wp/readme.md

 ## ❓ FAQ

+> ⚠️ This plugin works **only** with the Classic Editor.
+Gutenberg is not supported.

 ### Does this plugin work with Gutenberg (Block Editor)?

 No. This plugin is built specifically for the **Classic Editor**.